Technical progress is the progress of society, he believed. Social progress: concept, criteria

 Social progress

-society change social progress Sociology began with attempts to unravel the "meaning" of history and establish laws social change...
-The founders of sociology, O. Comte and G. Spencer, set themselves the goal of achieving an understanding of ...
+society change social progress Sociology began with attempts to unravel the “meaning” of history and establish the laws of social change.
+The founders of sociology O. Comte and G. Spencer set as their goal to achieve an understanding of...

 Social progress

 The essence of any process of reality is the development of dialectical systems that form this process.
-The development of human society is, first of all, the development of the dialectical system "society - nature" ...
+The process of development of human society is, first of all, the development of the dialectical system “society - nature”...

-Auguste Comte (1798-1857), having developed a three-stage model of the development of society (religious, metaphysical and positive stages), believed that modern society is on the verge of transition to the third stage ...
+Auguste Comte (1798-1857), having developed a three-stage model of the development of society (religious, metaphysical and positive stages), believed that his contemporary society was on the verge of transition to the third stage...

 Social progress and social modernization of society

-By its nature, social development is subdivided into evolutionary and revolutionary.
-The nature of this or that social development depends primarily on the method of social change ...
+By its nature, social development is divided into evolutionary and revolutionary.
+The nature of a particular social development depends primarily on the method of social change...

 Statistical reporting

-Development economic reforms in Russia sets new tasks for state statistics in the field of methodology and organization of statistical observation ...
+Development economic reforms in Russia puts before state statistics new tasks in the field of methodology and organization of statistical observation...

-Problematic social action introduced by Max Weber.
-He gave his following definition: “Social is an action that, in accordance with its subjective meaning, includes attitudes towards that ...
+Issues social action introduced by Max Weber.
+He gave the following definition: “Social is an action that, in accordance with its subjective meaning, includes in the actor an attitude towards that...

-Factors and stages of the formation of a social institution
+Factors and stages of formation of a social institution

-Among common features a social institution can be attributed: - the allocation of a certain circle of subjects entering into relations in the process of activity ...
+To the number common features a social institution can be attributed to: - identifying a certain circle of subjects who enter into relationships in the process of activity...

 MINISTRY OF EDUCATION, CULTURE AND YOUTH POLICY OF THE KYRGYZ REPUBLIC